 Now, maybe you are thinking that’s a strange title.
 Because shouldn’t visiting cemeteries make you sad?
 Well, if they all made me this sad I’d stop visiting them.
-Of course I feel sad when I see baby graves.
-Occasionally poor maintenance makes me sad.
-But these feelings are offset my my excitement over some mystery, or my enjoyment of the beauty of a particular graveyard, or the fun I am having taking pictures or planning out what I am going to write about.
+Of course I feel sorrowful when I see baby graves.
+Occasionally poor maintenance distresses me.
+But these feelings are offset by my excitement over some mystery, or my enjoyment of the beauty of a particular graveyard, or the fun I am having taking pictures or planning out what I am going to write about.

-But I visited Middlebrook Cemetery a couple of weeks ago and every time I think about it I feel sadder.
+But then I visited Middlebrook Cemetery and every time I think about it I feel sadder.

 It didn’t take me long to realize this wasn’t going to be one of the more picturesque cemeteries I’ve visited.
 Having to pull right into the cemetery to park–next to the car of some neighborhood resident who is using it as a permanent parking place–was the first clue.
 The weeds and trash which were the first thing I saw when I got out of the car didn’t help.